-We produce isotropic phase speed maps for Love waves (8 to 40 sec period) and Rayleigh waves (8 to 50 sec period), and 2ψ azimuthal anisotropy maps for Rayleigh waves (8 to 50 sec period).
-The difference between the isotropic parts of Love and Rayleigh wave phase speeds is shown in Figure 3a,b at periods of 10 sec and 30 sec.
+We produce isotropic phase speed maps for Love waves (8-40 s period) and Rayleigh waves (8-50 s period), and 2ψ azimuthal anisotropy maps for Rayleigh waves (8-50 s period).
+Examples of the difference between the isotropic parts of Love and Rayleigh wave phase speeds are shown in Figs 3(a) and (b) at periods of 10 and 30 s.
 Love wave phase speeds are everywhere faster than Rayleigh wave speeds in the period band of measurement, but the difference between Love and Rayleigh wave speeds (referred to as $C{\text{Love}} - C{\text{Rayleigh}}$ in Fig. 3) depends on period and location.
-Examples of Rayleigh wave azimuthally anisotropic phase velocity maps are presented in Figure 3c,d at 10 sec and 30 sec period, where the length of each bar is the amplitude of 2ψ anisotropy (a_2 in equation 1, in percent), and the orientation of each bar is the fast-axis orientation (φ{FA} in equation 1).
+Examples of Rayleigh wave azimuthally anisotropic phase velocity maps are presented in Figs 3(c) and (d) at 10 and 30 s period, where the length of each bar is the amplitude of 2ψ anisotropy (a_2 in eq.
+1, in percent), and the orientation of each bar is the fast-axis orientation (φ{FA} in eq.
+1).
 The azimuthal anisotropy has large amplitudes within Tibet and in the Yunnan-Guizhou plateau south of the Sichuan basin.
-At short periods, fast axis directions generally follow the orientations of surface faults.
+At short periods, fast-axis directions generally follow the orientations of surface faults.